EthanAI/ParkingGarageApp/README.md

         xExport data
         Pattern analyze
             Is acc or jerk the best descriptor?
-Record both for now Try with compass data instead?
+Record both for now XTry with compass data instead?
         Hardcode the pattern
         Record history of parking location/times
         Widget to show most recent floor